software-mansion/react-native-reanimated/README.md

 ## Event handling with reanimated nodes

-With reanimated new syntax is possible to be used with `Animated.event`.
-Instead of providing only a mapping from event fields to animated nodes it is allowed to write a function that takes reanimated values map as an input and returns a block (or any other reanimated function) that will be then used to handle the event.
+`react-native-reanimated`'s new syntax is possible to be used with `Animated.event`.
+Instead of providing only a mapping from event fields to animated nodes, it is allowed to write a function that takes reanimated values map as an input and return a block (or any other reanimated function) that will be then used to handle the event.

 This syntax allows for providing some post-processing for the event data that does not fit well as a dependency of other nodes we connect to `Animated.View` component props.
 [See example](https://github.com/kmagiera/react-native-reanimated/blob/master/Example/movable/index.js)